surbhibawaria/bikesharing/README.md

 _Description_ :  This visualization shows results for Number of Rides, Gender Breakdown, and Customer Types.

                  - The total number of trips recorded during the month of August were 2,344,224.
-                 - The gender breakdown shows 225,521 'UNKNOWN' riders (red), 588,431 'FEMALE' riders (blue), and 1,530,272 'MALE' riders (orange).
+                 - The gender breakdown pie chart shows 225,521 'UNKNOWN' riders (red), 588,431 'FEMALE' riders (blue), and 1,530,272 'MALE' riders (orange), which shows that Male riders are 65%, Female riders are 25% and the rest 10% are unknown riders approximately.
-                 - The number of short-term customers (blue) and annual subscribers (orange) to the Citi Bike service were 443,865 and 1,900,359 respectively.
+                 - The number of short-term customers (blue) and annual subscribers (orange) to the Citi Bike service were 443,865 (~19%) and 1,900,359 (~81%) respectively.

 #### 2. Top Starting Locations

 <img width="1182" alt="Top Starting Locations" src="https://user-images.githubusercontent.com/95826875/161343782-08b5d202-4da9-4ca2-948f-21ce4d5de9a5.png">

 _Description_ :

 #### 3. Top Ending Locations